-Out with Sea Gals, in with Seahawks Dancers: Meet the new Seahawks dance team that includes men
+Out with Sea Gals, in with The Seahawks Dancers: Meet the new Seahawks dance team that includes men

 But that doesn’t mean there won’t be dancing on the sidelines, and in the end zones and midfield during breaks in the action at CenturyLink Field this fall.

-Instead, the Seahawks have announced they are rebranding the Sea Gals as the Seahawks Dancers for the 2019 season, and have added men to the squad for the first time — eight are shown in a picture of the 2019 Seahawks Dancers along with 30 women.
+Instead, the Seahawks have announced they are rebranding the Sea Gals as The Seahawks Dancers for the 2019 season, and have added men to the squad for the first time — eight are shown in a picture of the 2019 Seahawks Dancers along with 30 women.

 In a statement, the Seahawks said the change is part of a continued evolution in the team’s gameday entertainment.